The moduli space of Fano manifolds with K\"ahler-Ricci solitons: K ahler--Ricci soliton and K-stability

 \begin{defin}[gentle Fano] A Fano $T$-manifold $X$ is called \textit{gentle} if there is a $T$-equivariant deformation $\mathcal{X} \to \Delta$ with an isomorphism $\mathcal{X}|_{\Delta^*} \cong X \times \Delta^*$ such that its central fiber $\mathcal{X}_0$ is a smooth K-polystable Fano $T$-manifold.
 We call $\mathcal{X} \to \Delta$ a \textit{gentle degeneration}. \end{defin}

-It is naturally expected that any gentle Fano $T$-manifold is K-semistable.
-In this paper, we do not pursue this expectation as it is unessential for the construction of our moduli space, while the K-semistabililty might be phylosophically important.
+From GIT viewpoint, it is naturally expected that any gentle Fano $T$-manifold is K-semistable.
+In this paper, we do not pursue this expectation as it is not essential for the construction of our moduli space, while their K-semistability might be philosophically important.
 Note that we always have $R_{\xi'} (X) = 1$ for a gentle Fano $T$-manifold $X$ with the K-optimal vector $\xi$, thanks to the equality (\ref{R}).
+This fact helps us to prove the following proposition.